VrushankPatel/taskstream/communications/utilities_grid_modernization_update.md

 - Enhanced cybersecurity training program
 - Regulatory compliance monitoring and reporting

 **Next Steps:**
 - Board presentation scheduled for October 15
 - Stakeholder engagement sessions with community leaders
 - Technology partner evaluations for 2026 initiatives

+**Resource Allocation:**
+- Engineering team: 50 FTEs dedicated to modernization projects
+- Budget allocation: $850M over 3 years with phased implementation
+- Vendor partnerships: 12 technology providers engaged for specialized systems
+- Training programs: 2000+ employees certified on new technologies

+**Risk Assessment:**
+- Cybersecurity vulnerabilities in legacy systems requiring enhanced protection
+- Supply chain disruptions for specialized equipment and components
+- Regulatory approval delays for advanced grid technologies
+- Integration challenges with existing infrastructure and systems

 This modernization positions us as a leader in clean energy infrastructure.
 Please let me know if you need detailed metrics or would like to discuss specific aspects of the program.